-No doubt, it is a cool concept.
+October 28, 2019: No doubt, it is a cool concept.
 Make a bicycle helmet sans a hard-surface shell that can fold into the palm of your hand and tuck neatly into a tube the size of a bicycle water bottle.
-Make it so small that it could easily be mistaken for a baseball hat (with a three-point retention strap).
+Make it so small that it could easily be mistaken for a baseball cap (with a three-point retention strap).
 Finally, make this helmet meet or exceed the U.S. CPSC and EU EN-1078 cycling safety standards.

 Park & Diamond, a company that has never made a bicycle helmet or any other product, claims they have achieved all of the above design criteria and will sell you one for $89 as soon as they can make them.
 Yes, the Park & Diamond helmet is offered on Indiegogo where it has already raised close to $3 million from 26,085 backers (a third of that amount has been sitting in the company’s coffers for close to a year).
 The company plans to begin shipments any day now.

 If you sense a little skepticism in my tone, you’re right.
 This company has received an astounding amount of glowing press coverage for a product that doesn’t exist yet.
-They won “Top 15 Start-Ups of the Year” from TechCo, RedBull Launchpad Winner and “Top 15 Startups” from TC Disrupt three years before any product was scheduled for released.
-Digital Trends went so far to say that the helmet is, “thin as a baseball cap while remaining just as protective as something more traditional.”
+They were a RedBull Launchpad Winner and were named a “Top 15 Startup” from TC Disrupt three years before any product was scheduled for release.
+Digital Trends went so far as to say that the helmet is, “thin as a baseball cap while remaining just as protective as something more traditional.”
 How can they claim that if the helmet isn’t available yet?
 Digital Trends is regurgitating a press release in the disguise of editorial content.

 I don’t know any cyclist who rides without a helmet.
 But, my friends are hard-core cyclists.
 I realize there are plenty of urban riders and scooter pilots who eschew a lid because of their bulk and appearance.
 If the Park & Diamond helmet gets some protection on their heads, that’s great.